Tsegalion/Pulling-and-Analyzing-ICO-data-Part2/README.md

 Using the Kimball's model, I modelled and created a database on Postgresql which was my database for this project. @ERD image and @Sql table code

 # Fourth Step
-Transformed the data on python using the designed model of the database. @Python model code
+Transformed the data using pandas by creating different tables following the earlier model of the database design. @Python model code

 # Fifth Step
 Saved each table on the postgre database where intend to query the data for analysis